afontenot/figure-game-solver/README.md

     Solution: 1 2 4 4 1 3 2 3 5
     python3 solve.py game43.fg  0.09s user 0.01s system 98% cpu 0.107 total

+So this board takes about a tenth of a second to solve.
+More than a third of that time is the Python VM starting up, which takes around 40 ms on my system.